jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] 2017 2016 2015 2014 2013 2012 2011
 ```

 The only state is Colorado and the only years are 2011-2017 so our subset worked!
 This data shows the number of murders in each agency.
-We want to look at state trends so in Section \ref(#aggregate) we will sum up all the murders per year and see if marijuana affected it.
+We want to look at state trends so in Section \@ref(aggregate) we will sum up all the murders per year and see if marijuana affected it.